facebookarchive/caffe2/_docs/getting-started/mac.md

 conda install caffe2 --use-local
 ```

 This will build caffe2 using [conda build](https://conda.io/docs/user-guide/tasks/build-packages/recipe.html), with the flags specified in `conda/build.sh` and the packages specified in `conda/meta.yaml`. `conda build` will create a conda package (tarball) on your machine, which `conda install` then installs a caffe2 library into the current conda environment.
 To build caffe2 with different settings, change the dependencies in `meta.yaml` and the `CMAKE_ARGS` flags in `conda/build.sh` and run the build and install commands again.
+Note that this will create a new ephemeral conda environment on every build, so it'll be slower than the [Custom Anaconda Installation](#custom-anaconda-install) approach below.

 Anaconda recommends using [conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 For example, you can build caffe2 in a python2 environment with